adamtow/geocuts/docs/English.md

 ## GeoCuts Helper
 The GeoCuts Helper shortcut does two things:

-1. Creates new location triggers from Contacts, Map Links, and Locations using the iOS Share sheet.
+1. Creates new location triggers in GeoCuts from the iOS Share sheet.
 2. Calls the `Run Once` function of GeoCuts.
 Add a Siri phrase for this shortcut or add GeoCuts Helper to the iOS Home screen for one step access to evaluating your location triggers.

 ![GeoCuts Helper creates new location triggers from the iOS Share sheet.](https://adamtow.github.io/geocuts/images/geocuts-helper.png)